How To Build Your Reputation With Testimonials And User Reviews

-Are you stuck doing what you’ve always done to attract and retain new customers, and getting the exact same disappointing results?
-As most small business owners know, that finding effective ways of generating new customers can be quite difficult.
-Just trying to survive in business requires a lot of your time, money and energy, and sometimes this can feel like it’s just not worth the effort.
+Are you stuck doing what you’ve always done to attract new customers, and getting the exact same disappointing results?
+Most business owners don’t need to be told that trying to generate new business can be quite difficult.
+Just trying to stay in business takes up a lot of your time, money and energy, and sometimes this can feel like it’s just not worth the effort.

-Ignoring what clients may be saying online about your business could be a costly mistake!
+Ignoring what users may be saying online about your business could be a costly mistake!

-You are also doing your business a disservice if you aren’t publishing the positive things your clients are saying about your products and services.
-Testimonials, user reviews, and case studies are powerful when it comes to helping you market your products and services online and should be used in your content.
+You could be doing your business a great disservice if you are not boosting the positive things your customers say about your products and services.
+Testimonials, user reviews, and case studies are powerful when it comes to helping you market and promote your products and services online and should be an integral part of your content.

-The great American showman P.T.
-Barnum once said that “Nothing draws a crowd quite like a crowd.”
+The great American showman and successful promoter Phineas Taylor (Aka “P.T.”)
+Barnum once stated that “Nothing draws a crowd quite like a crowd.”

-There is an untapped source of business growth potential that most businesses simply do not utilize, or utilize correctly … reviews from satisfied users!
+There is a source of untapped opportunities for generating new business that most businesses simply do not utilize, or utilize correctly … consumer reviews and testimonials!

-Reviews and customer testimonials are a terrific way to build credibility for your products or services.
+Reviews and testimonials are a terrific way to build credibility for your services and products.

-Research conducted by many leading marketing research companies all seem to point to the same conclusion: testimonials and user reviews reduce doubts potential customers may have about purchasing your product, help with product selection and help increase sales conversions.
+Research conducted by many leading marketing companies all lead to the same conclusion: adding reviews and testimonials to your site helps to eliminate doubts potential customers may have about your products or services, helps with product selection and helps increase conversions of visitors into sales.

-Here are just some of the stats available to support this:
+Here are just some of the findings available to support this:

-- According to a study by eVoc Insights, an organization known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a web site if it has ratings and customer reviews.”
+- According to a study by eVoc Insights, an organization known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a site if it has ratings and consumer reviews.”

-- According to Reevoo.com, user reviews can result in an average 18% uplift in sales and 50 or more customer reviews per product can translate into a 4.6% increase in conversion rates.
+- According to Reevoo.com, consumer reviews produce an average 18% uplift in sales and 50 or more reviews per product can mean a 4.6% increase in conversion rates.

-- Web site visitors who interact with both customer reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with user-generated content (UGC).
+- Site visitors who interact with both customer reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with user-generated content (UGC).
 (Bazaarvoice, Conversation Index, Q2 2011).